LastAncientOne/Stock_Analysis_For_Quant/README.md

 Matlab R2016a

 Excel 2016

 ## Authors
 * Tin Hang

 ## Disclaimer
 &#x1F53B; Do not use this code for investing or trading in the stock market.
 However, if you are interest in the stock market, you should read &#x1F4D7; books that relate to stock market, investment, or finance.
-On the other hand, if you into quant or machine learning, read books about &#x1F4D8; machine trading, algorithmic trading, and quantitative trading.
+On the other hand, if you into quant, machine learning or deep learning, read books about &#x1F4D8; machine trading, algorithmic trading, and quantitative trading.

 ## This is not get rich quick and is for researching and educational purposes.